Sequel-Ace/Sequel-Ace/readme.md

 ### Translations

-If you wanna help us with translation, please sign up for Crowdin and join our [Crowdin project](https://crowdin.com/project/sequel-ace) to translate Sequel Ace into supported languages.
-If you want to add a new language, please open new Issue and we will add that language for you!
+If you would like to help with translations, please sign up for Crowdin and join our [Crowdin project](https://crowdin.com/project/sequel-ace) to translate Sequel Ace into supported languages.
+If you want to add a new language, please [creating a new issue](https://github.com/Sequel-Ace/Sequel-Ace/issues/new/choose) and we will be happy to enable that language for you to translate!

 ### Development

-If you wanna help us with code and development, please see either our [projects page](https://github.com/sequel-ace/sequel-ace/projects) or issues with relevant labels.
+If you would like to help with code and development, please see either our [projects page](https://github.com/sequel-ace/sequel-ace/projects) or [issues](https://github.com/Sequel-Ace/Sequel-Ace/issues/new/choose) with relevant labels such as [Help Wanted](https://github.com/Sequel-Ace/Sequel-Ace/issues?q=is%3Aopen+is%3Aissue+label%3A%22Help+wanted%22), [Bug](https://github.com/Sequel-Ace/Sequel-Ace/issues?q=is%3Aopen+is%3Aissue+label%3ABug), [Feature Request](https://github.com/Sequel-Ace/Sequel-Ace/labels/Feature%20Request), and [PR Welcome](https://github.com/Sequel-Ace/Sequel-Ace/labels/PR%20Welcome).
 These lists contain the issues where we would most like your help.
-There are simple and difficult tasks there so new contributors should be able to get started.
+There are both simple and difficult tasks there so new contributors should be able to get started.

 ## Branches

 - main: Main is our active development branch.
 All contribution PRs should be pointed at main!

-- staging: Staging is used for pending app store submissions and release candidates
-- release: Release represents what's currently on the app store.
-All non-release PRs to release will be rejected.
+## Tags & Releases

+- production/ tags represent submissions to the macOS App Store.
+These are marked as "Pre-Release" until approved by Apple and officially released by the team.
+Both release candidates and final releases use production/ tags.
+Release candidates will have RC or Release Candidate in their title.
+- beta/ tags represent pre-release versions of Sequel Ace that are intended to test new features and bug fixes.
+The downloadable app in a beta/ tag has a different name and identifier (Sequel Ace Beta), meaning you can install it side-by-side with the latest App Store release.
+Beta releases also have increased logging turned on to help us identify critical issues.

 ## Compatibility